Skip to main content

 Road trips are a great way to vacation with your family and friends.
 However, if a road trip is part of your summer travel plan, it’s important to stay safe with our top tips below.
 According to the Insurance Institute for Highway Safety, summer and early fall months are the most dangerous on the road.

-Before you head out on your adventure, make sure your car is well maintained and you have an emergency roadside kit handy.
+Before you head out on your adventure, make sure your car is well-maintained and you have an emergency roadside kit handy.

 Never Leave Children Unattended in a Car